CaptainDario/Python-Qt-template/README.md

 ## What is this?

-This is a template to be used to have a quick start with developing Qt applications in python with PySide 2.
+This is a template to be used to have a quick start with developing Qt applications in python with any qt binding (pyside 2/5/6 pyqt).
 The current feature set is:

 * `.ui`-files (designed in QtDesigner) which are connected to python